Indus Valley Civilization, Map, Sites, Features, Town Planning

 Table of Contents

-Indus Valley civilization is the earliest known urban culture of the northwestern regions of the Indian subcontinent.
-It is one of the world’s three earliest civilizations along with Mesopotamia and ancient Egypt.
-This civilization flourished from approximately 3300 BCE to 1300 BCE.
-Geographical factors including soil fertility, climate, and physical features contributed to the development of the Indus Valley civilisation.
+The Indus Valley civilization is the earliest known urban culture of the northwestern regions of the Indian subcontinent.
+It is one of the world’s three earliest civilisations, along with Mesopotamia and ancient Egypt.
+This civilisation flourished from approximately 3300 BCE to 1300 BCE.
+Geographical factors, including soil fertility, climate, and physical features, contributed to the development of the Indus Valley civilisation.

-Most of the sites discovered earlier, Harappa and Mohenjo-Daro, are present in the Indus valley which gives the name to it.
-Later sites such as Kalibangan, Lothal, Rakhigarhi, etc revealed similar features.
-Harappa was the first excavated site therefore, it is also called Harappan culture.
+Most of the sites discovered earlier, Harappa and Mohenjo-Daro, are present in the Indus Valley, which gives it the name.
+Later sites such as Kalibangan, Lothal, Rakhigarhi, etc. revealed similar features.
+Harappa was the first excavated site; hence, it is also called Harappan Civilization.

-The Indus civilization arose in the Indus River basin evolving from villages that followed the Mesopotamian model of irrigated agriculture.
+The Indus civilization originated in the Indus River basin, evolving from villages that followed the Mesopotamian model of irrigated agriculture.
+The civilization can be dated between 3300 BCE and 1300 BCE with the help of Radiocarbon dating.

 • Origin: The Indus Valley in the Indian subcontinent was one of the first places where humans settled down and advanced to a highly civilised lifestyle.